dorian-marchal/phonegap-boilerplate-documentation/routing.md

    ```

 4. The layout is rendered

-   The layout, its subviews and the Page are rendered.
+   The layout, its subviews and the Page are rendered and the page is added to the DOM.

+5. page.afterRender

+   Just after that the page has been added to the DOM, this method is called.

-5. page.afterLoad
+6. page.afterLoad

    Once the transition is ended (or immediatly, if this is the first loaded page), the `page.afterLoad` method is called.
    This method is useful to execute some code after the rendering, without interrupting the transition.